 Introducing your baby to reading: 0–12 months

-Even if they can’t read, babies are still curious about books.
+Even though babies can’t read, they can still be curious about books.
 Here’s how to raise a reader!

-Think your baby is too young to enjoy books?
-Think again!
 When you read to your little one, they get to snuggle up with you and hear your voice.
-This helps you build a strong attachment bond.
-Looking at books together will also help your baby learn all kinds of things.
+This helps them build a strong attachment bond with you.

 How to read to your baby

-• When looking at picture books, pay attention to what interests your baby the most.
+• Pay attention to the illustrations your baby is drawn to and focus on those images in particular.
 Point to and name what you see, or ask your baby to show you specific things.

-• Always identify what’s in the picture using the same word to help your child learn.
+• Always use the same words to describe the same images to help your child learn.
 In baby books, the same words often come up more than once.

 • If you see something in real life that appears in your child’s book—or vice versa—point it out.
-This will help your little one associate words to their meaning.
+This will help your little one associate words with their meaning.
 For instance, they’ll learn that the furry, four-legged animal in the neighbour’s yard is a dog.
+You can also show them objects depicted in the book, if you have them at home.
+If there’s an illustration of a horse eating an apple, for example, show your baby the horse from their farm play set and a real apple.

 • Make books part of playtime.
-Hide books under cushions or blankets for your baby to find, or play peekaboo by hiding behind a book.
+For example, you could hide books under cushions or blankets for your baby to find, or play peekaboo by hiding behind a book.
+When they’re a little older, your child can use books to make roads, towers, or a tent for their stuffed animals.

-• Remember, you don’t have to read the book cover to cover!
+• Don’t insist on finishing a book if your baby has lost interest.
+You don’t have to read the book cover to cover!

 Choosing a book